Aaron-Bopp/TIM/40_Evergreens/Accepting responsibility is not only about your actions.md

 ---
 created: 2021-06-08

-cssclass: evergreen
-tags: evergreen
+tags: node/evergreen
 aliases:
   - Accepting responsibility for moving past your trauma
   - Accepting responsibility is about moving forward for yourself and for the people affected by the event
 ---

 #### [[Accepting responsibility is not only about your actions]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`